mwolson/gptel-fn-complete/README.md

 * This is intended to be more of a tech demo than a final project; it piggybacks on top of gptel-rewrite instead of doing things a more idiomatic way.
 I'd love for this to be improved upon, ideally with a solution that's part of gptel itself.
-* I've only tested this with Claude.
+* I've tested this with Claude, Gemini 2.0 Flash, and a few local LLMs.
 * For automatically identifying the entire current function to complete, you may have the best luck with either Emacs Lisp or files with major modes that have a tree-sitter grammar installed, as otherwise we have to guess.
   In general it should err on the side of sending too little rather than too much.